Skip to content

 • note is the note to add to the alert

-• until_clear is a boolean and if set to false, the alert will re-alert if it worsens/betters.
+• until_clear is a boolean and if set to false, the alert will re-alert if it gets worse/better or changes.

 Input: